Create a Free Account

 At minimum, it takes 12-18 months for your trademark to be registered after the USPTO receives your initial application.
 But registration may take up to a year or more, especially if numerous or complex office actions are received.

-The minimum cost for trademark registration with the USPTO is $250.
-(This is the fee for one trademark that is registered under one class.)
-We charge an extra $249 for each trademark application we process, which includes reviewing your trademark, conducting a clearance check, offering advice, submitting your application, monitoring deadlines, and responding to procedural office actions.
-That’s why your trademark registration total with Northwest is $499.
+We charge $599 for each trademark application we process, which includes reviewing your trademark, conducting a clearance check, offering advice, submitting your application, monitoring deadlines, and responding to procedural office actions.

 Want to go it alone?
 No problem.
 Our How to Apply for a Trademark guide will help get you started.